Stochastic Quantum Information Geometry and Speed Limits at the Trajectory Level: Quantum Speed Limits on the Trajectory Level

-The incoherent and coherent terms $f_Q^{{\rm IC}}$, and $f_Q^{{\rm C}}$ are diagonal with relation to the projections on state $\ketbra{\psi_\gamma(t)}$, and the cross term $f_{Q}^{{\rm X}}$ contains the off-diagonal projections.
+The incoherent and coherent terms $\tilde{f}_Q^{{\rm IC}}$, and $\tilde{f}_Q^{{\rm C}}$ are diagonal with relation to the projections on state $\ketbra{\psi_\gamma(t)}$, and the cross term $\tilde{f}_{Q}^{{\rm X}}$ contains the off-diagonal projections.

 The numerical simulations validate our framework, demonstrating that the average CQFI converges to the standard QFI with negligible error, as seen in Fig. \ref{fig:CQFI_driven}(a).
 However, the power of the trajectory-level approach becomes apparent in the spectral decomposition [Fig. \ref{fig:CQFI_driven}(b)-(c)].
-Unlike the ensemble QFI, the single-trajectory CQFI reveals a significant cross-term $f_Q^X$ arising from the interference between population changes and basis rotations.
+Unlike the ensemble QFI, the single-trajectory decomposition reveals a sign-changing cross-term $\tilde{f}_Q^X$ arising from the interference between population changes and basis rotations.
+At the parameters used here ($\varepsilon = 0.15$, $\Gamma_0 = 0.4$, $T = 0.8$), the cross-term is comparable to the coherent term and sign-changing, rather than strictly order-one.
 As illustrated in Fig. \ref{fig:CQFI_driven}(d), this term often exhibits negative fluctuations during transient evolution, signaling a destructive interplay between classical and quantum information channels that is strictly non-classical and unobservable in standard ensemble averages.

-The numerical results confirm the rigorous consistency of our stochastic information geometry (Fig.~\ref{fig:QSLs_driven}).
-We find that the trajectory-averaged action recovers the standard ensemble statistical action, while the speed limits respect the thermodynamic hierarchy: the ensemble-level bound restricts the dynamics more tightly than the average of the stochastic bounds.
-This statistical convergence is further evidenced by the asymptotic vanishing of the interference cross-term $\langle f_Q^X \rangle$ as the sample size increases.
+Fig.~\ref{fig:QSLs_driven} shows the numerical consistency of stochastic information geometry.
+We find that the trajectory-averaged action numerically recovers the standard ensemble statistical action, while the speed limits respect the thermodynamic hierarchy: the ensemble-level bound restricts the dynamics more tightly than the average of the stochastic bounds.
+This statistical convergence is further evidenced by the asymptotic vanishing of the interference cross-term $\langle \tilde{f}_Q^X \rangle$ as the sample size increases.
 Most importantly, Fig.~\ref{fig:QSLs_driven}(d) validates that the fundamental geometric uncertainty relation $l^2 \le j$ is strictly satisfied for every individual realization, establishing the CQFI as a robust metric for single-shot thermodynamic bounds.